In today's post, I will outline the basic steps for cleaning your Sage coffee machine and how to use them.

 How to Clean Barista Pro’s Portafilter and Filter Basket

 After each usage, the Barista's portafilter and filter basket need to be cleaned.
-Rinse the portafilter and filter basket with hot water to get rid of any leftover coffee oils.
+Rinse the portafilter and filter basket with hot water to remove any residual coffee oils.
 This method may also be carried out under the running group head.
 If any of the filter basket pores remain blocked, use the Breville cleaning tool's pin to clear them.
 Sage also warns against using a dishwasher to clean the Barista Pro's filter basket and a portafilter.
 Dishwashers may corrode the metal, and certain detergents may affect the portafilter housing's materials.

 How to Clean the Steam Wand?